Indiana Territory in the War of 1812: 1813

 To combat the threat of Native American attacks, several companies of mounted Indiana Rangers were organized.
 Each company was 100 men strong.
 The un-uniformed troops carried their own provisions, and carried a knife and long knives to fight.
 These forces sought out Indian villages to avenge previous Indian attacks.
 There were several skirmishes between Native Americans and Rangers, such as the Battle of Tipton's Island, but they were smaller than the major clashes of 1812.

 In July 1813, a large punitive expedition left Fort Vallonia and destroyed the well-developed Miami city at the confluence of the Wabash and Mississinewa Rivers.
 The town was deserted in advance of the army, however, and no Americans Indians were encountered during the entire expedition.
 That expedition was led by Colonel William Russell 7th regiment.
 He and 800 mounted rangers and riflemen traveled from Ft.
 Vallonia to as far north as Fort Wayne burning a British and Indian fort on the Wabash River.
 Then traveled south to Prophetstown and setting it afire once more.
 The expedition then made their way back to Vincennes.
 Officers with Colonel Russell include Colonel Joseph Bartholomew of Indiana.

 On May 1, 1813, the territorial legislature relocated the capitol to Corydon, Indiana, a town near Kentucky that was central within the populated portion of the territory, yet farther from the Indians than the other candidate towns.
 On September 29, 1813, Harrison was able to drive British forces from Detroit, forcing the British to retreat into Canada.
-After defeating the British again at the Battle of Thames, Harrison chose to retire to Ohio, never again to live in Indiana.
+After defeating the British again at the Battle of the Thames, Harrison chose to retire to Ohio, never again to live in Indiana.

-Effects
+Aftermath

-From the days of the American Revolutionary War to the end of the 1812 war, British agents operating from Canada had worked to instigate Native American tribes against the United States as part of an effort to create a pro-British Indian barrier state to block American expansion westward.
+From the American Revolutionary War to the end of the War of 1812, British agents operating from Canada had worked to instigate Native American tribes against the United States as part of an effort to create a pro-British Indian barrier state to block American expansion westward.
 In the Treaty of Ghent, Great Britain agreed not to arm nor trade with American Indians in the United States and dropped the proposal of a barrier state.
 The first decade of the 19th century was a time of relative peace between the white settlers in southern Indiana territory and the Native American nations in the rest of the territory.
 Although the United States hoped to acquire more of this land for settlement, it had an official policy of coexistence with the native tribes.
-Following the massacres and destruction of villages from 1811–13, however, the United States adopted a removal policy.
+Following the massacres and destruction of villages from 1811 to 1813, however, the United States adopted a removal policy.
 The punitive actions of the War of 1812 gave the United States firm control over Indiana Territory.
 This led to rapid settlement and development of the territory when peace was declared, and Indiana was admitted to the Union on December 11, 1816.